 For peace and quiet, book a Unico King Courtyard or Unico King Garden – each of these rooms has high ceilings and grand windows, with a view based on whatever name you go for.
 The Grand Suite is the blow-out option, the biggest and best, with a lounge and Jacuzzi; its guests get fetched from the airport.

-Take a break from the bustling city in the hotel's tranquil, luxury spa.
+Take a break from the bustling city in the hotel's tranquil, luxury wellness suite.
 Enjoy beauty treatments by Natura Bissé and made-to-order massages that promise to relax both body and mind.

 Wide-brimmed straw hats, sharp suits and super-size sunglasses to blend in with the well-heeled crowd.